FHA 203k vs. Homestyle Loan: Which One is Better?

 What are FHA 203K and Homestyle Renovation Loans?

 A 203(k) mortgage is backed by FHA, while a homestyle loan is backed by Fannie Mae.
 Both loans are designed for low-income families that want to invest in a fixer-upper.
-The idea is to lend money for distressed homes so new homeownership opportunities can be created.
+The idea is to lend money for distressed homes to create homeownership opportunities.

-How Can You Use FHA 203(k) for Renovating Your Next Property?
+How Can You Use FHA 203(k) for Renovations?

 FHA 203k is reserved for renovating a primary residence.
 That means you need to live in the house for one year after rehabbing.
 You cannot sell or rent the house during that period.
 So FHA 203k is solely designed for first-time homebuyers or those planning to spend at least one year in the property.